WCRP-CORDEX/experiment-design/docs/CORDEX-CMIP7-AFT_experiment_design_DD.md

 ## 4. Evaluation experiment

-All groups must first carry out an evaluation simulation driven by the ERA5 reanalysis for each domain they simulate.
+All groups must first carry out an evaluation simulation driven by the ERA5.1 reanalysis for each domain they simulate.
-The ERA5 reanalysis covers 1979-2024 (2024 = last full year, as of April 2025), and the evaluation experiment must cover at least the 1979-2020 period, or a longer period depending on the availability of the ERA5 forcing.
+The ERA5 reanalysis covers 1979-2025 (2025 = last full year, as of July 2026), and the evaluation experiment must cover at least the 1979-2025 period, or a longer period depending on the availability of the ERA5 forcing.
 Model level or pressure level data may be used to drive RCMs.
 A one year spin-up (1979) is recommended for atmosphere-land models, but a longer spin-up (or an offline spin-up) may be required for models that include additional climate system components.

-The ERA5 reanalysis has [a pronounced cold bias in lower stratospheric temperature](https://www.ecmwf.int/en/elibrary/19362-global-stratospheric-temperature-bias-and-other-stratospheric-aspects-era5-and) for the years from 2000 to 2006.
-In order to fix this problem, a new set of the ERA5 reanalysis, termed ERA5.1, has been produced for 2000-2006.
-The impact of the cold bias on downscaling is not clear but it may potentially affect RCM simulations.
-It is recommended that the corrected version, ERA5.1, be used for 2000-2006.

 Additional evaluation experiments (e.g. at different resolutions and/or driven by other reanalyses) may also be carried out to complement the ERA5-driven experiment.
 It is up to the regional CORDEX communities to set up their own experiment design for such additional reanalysis-driven simulations, depending on their own resources and scientific questions.